-Crisis Stabiliza nit (CSU) Services individuals with co-occurring diagnoses including developmental disability/developmental disabilities, this service must target the symptoms, m nanifestations, skills-development related to the identified behavioral health issue. , viduals served in transitional beds may access an array of community-based services in preparation for their transition out of the CSU, and are e expected to age in community-based services daily while in a transitional bed. · Additional Medicaid isis Stabilization Units with 16 beds or less may bill services for Medicaid recipients.
-Requirements edicaid claims for this service may not be billed for any service provided to Medicaid-eligible individuals in CSUs with greater than 16 beds. his service requires authorization via the ASO via GCAL.
+Crisis Stabiliza tion Unit (CSU) Services 3.
+For individuals with co-occurring diagnoses including developmental disability/developmental disabilities, this service must target the symptoms, manifestations, and skills-development related to the identified behavioral health issue.
+4. Individuals served in transitional beds may access an array of community-based services in preparation for their transition out of the CSU, and are expected to engage in community-based services daily while in a transitional bed.
+Additional Medicaid 1.
+Crisis Stabilization Units with 16 beds or less may bill services to GAMMIS for Medicaid FFS recipients.
+Requirements 2.
+Medicaid claims for this service may not be billed for any service provided to Medicaid-eligible individuals in CSUs with greater than 16 beds.
+1. This service requires authorization via the ASO via GCAL.
 Providers will select an individual from the State Contract Bed (SCB) Board.
-Once the em, they will assign the individual to a bed on the inventory status board (via bhlweb).
-Once an individual is assigned to the inventory status board (via bhlweb). umber will be generated and the information will be sent from the Georgia Collaborative ASO crisis access team to the Georgia Collaborative Aso crisis access the Collaborative Aso crisis access team to the Georgia Collaborative Aso crisis access the Collaborative Aso crisis access the Collaborative Aso crisis access the Collaborative Aso critical access the Collaborative Aso critical access to the C anagement team for registration/authorization to take place.
-Once an authorization number is assigned, that number will appear on the beds inventory status pard (on bhlweb) and an email will be generated and sent to the designated UM of the SCB facility containing the authorization number. roviders must report information on all individuals served in CSUs no matter the funding source: Billing & Reporting he CSU shall submit prior authorization requests for all individuals served (state-funded, Medicaid funded, private pay, other third party payer, Requirements he CSU shall submit per diem encounters (H0018HAU2 or H0018HATBU2) for all individuals served (state-funded, Medicaid funded, private p bay, other third arty payer, etc.); difier TD roviders must designate either CSU bed use or transitional bed use in encounter submissions through the presence or absence of the TB modepresents "Transitional Bed." illei.
-ID presents.
-Transitional Bed. nlike all other DBHDD residential services, the start date of a CSU span encounter submission may be in one month and the end date may be o in the next he span of reporting must cover continuous days of service and the number of units must equal the days in the span. ; III tile Hext. roviders must submit a discharge summary into the provider connect/batch system within 48 hours of CSU discharge. lividuals receiving services within the CSU shall be reported as a per diem encounter based upon occupancy at 11:59PM.
-At 11:59PM, each individual ported must have a verifiable physician's order for CSU level of care [or order written by delegation of authority to nurse or physician assistant specified in § 43-34-23].
-Individuals entering and leaving the CSU on the same day (prior to 11:59PM) will not have a per diem encounter repo Documentation r individuals transferred to transitional beds, the date of transfer must be documented in a progress note and filed in the individual's chart.
-Requirements addition to documentation requirements set forth in Part II of this manual, the notes for the program must have documentation to support the p er diem luding admission/discharge time, shift notes, and specific consumer interactions. ily engagement in community-based services must also be documented in progress notes for those occupying transitional beds.
+Once they accept them, they will assign the individual to a bed on the inventory status board (via bhlweb).
+Once an individual is assigned to the inventory status board a tracking number will be generated and the information will be sent from the Georgia Collaborative ASO crisis access team to the Georgia Collaborative ASO care management team for registration/authorization to take place.
+Once an authorization number is assigned, that number will appear on the beds inventory status board (on bhlweb) and an email will be generated and sent to the designated UM of the SCB facility containing the authorization number.
+2. Providers must report information on all individuals served in CSUs no matter the funding source: Billing & Reporting 3.
+The CSU shall submit prior authorization requests for all individuals served (state-funded, Medicaid funded, private pay, other third-party payer, etc.); Requirements 4.
+The CSU shall submit per diem encounters (H0018HAU2 or H0018HATBU2) for all individuals served (state-funded, Medicaid funded, private pay, other third- party payer, etc.); 5.
+Providers must designate either CSU bed use or transitional bed use in encounter submissions through the presence or absence of the TB modifier.
+TB represents "Transitional Bed."
+6. Unlike all other DBHDD residential services, the start date of a CSU span encounter submission may be in one month and the end date may be in the next.
+The span of reporting must cover continuous days of service and the number of units must equal the days in the span.
+7. Providers must submit a discharge summary into the provider connect/batch system within 48 hours of CSU discharge.
+1. Individuals receiving services within the CSU shall be reported as a per diem encounter based upon occupancy at 11:59PM.
+At 11:59PM, each individual reported must have a verifiable physician's order for CSU level of care [or order written by delegation of authority to nurse or physician assistant under protocol Documentation as specified in § 43-34-23].
+Individuals entering and leaving the CSU on the same day (prior to 11:59PM) will not have a per diem encounter reported.
+Requirements 2.
+For individuals transferred to transitional beds, the date of transfer must be documented in a progress note and filed in the individual's chart.
+1 to quil officilito 3.
+In addition to documentation requirements set forth in Part II of this manual, the notes for the program must have documentation to support the per diem including admission/discharge time, shift notes, and specific consumer interactions.
+4. Daily engagement in community-based services must also be documented in progress notes for those occupying transitional beds.